ovh/docs/pages/web_cloud/web_cloud_databases/retrieve-logs/guide.en-asia.md

 >
 > By default, the value is set to 1 second on Web Cloud Databases solutions in the **long_query_time** variable.
 >
-> With this file, you can optimize your scripts and the content of your database(s) to improve the performance of your various associated services.
+> With this file, you can optimize your scripts and the content of your databases to improve the performance of your associated services.
 >

 ## Go further <a name="go-further"></a>